AviatrixSystems/Docs/HowTos/TransPeering_OnPrem.rst

 ====================================

 The second step is to use this carved out cloud address space to build just one IPSEC tunnel between your on-prem network and the transit VPC.
-What you need to do is to specify the local and remote network addresses during building the IPSEC tunnel
+What you need to do is to specify the local network as the carved out and non-used address space.
+The remote network addresses should be your on-prem network address.

 Spoke VPC to on-prem IPSEC Tunnel
 =================================